davisouzaluna/davisouzaluna/README.md

    I’m currently learning Javascript, SQL, PHP, JAVA and some python.But that's just the beginning.
 I'm in college(I study in IFPE-Igarassu)

-   I'm learn too about Laravel, Svelte and Vue
+   I'm learn too about Laravel and Svelte

    I really like the computer network theme